aarya-bhatia/irc/README.md

   parse the messages if it is completed.
 A message is 'completed' when the CRLF delimiter is found in the message.
 Moreover, every IRC message has a maximum length of 512 bytes.
-If a message exceeds this limit without a CRLF we return an error status and the server can remove this misbehaving client.
+If a message exceeds this limit without a CRLF we return an error status and the server can remove the malformed client.
 On a successful but incomplete message, we store the bytes in the user's request buffer.
 Messages are transferred to the queue only when they are completed.

-The main structs used in this project include the Peer, User, Connection and Server struct.
-Here is what each of these do.
+The main structs used by the Server are the `Peer`, `User`, `Connection` and `Server`.
+This is what each of them do:

 ## Connection Struct